bkim5029/Doordash_Warehouse/README.md

 This project will
 1. Designing a data warehouse using Snowflake schema and facts and dimensions table.
 2. Insert data using SQL commands
-3. Answering business questions by querying datas
+3. Answer business questions by querying data

 **Dimension table**: Stores description data that are related to facts.